philnash/pwned/README.md

 #=> 3303003
 ```

-Since you are likely using this as part of a signup flow, it is recommended that you rescue errors so if the service does go down, your user journey is not disturbed.
+Since you are likely using this as part of a sign-up flow, it is recommended that you rescue errors so if the service does go down, your user journey is not disturbed.

 ```ruby
 begin